GateNLP/gateplugin-Python/docs/pipeline-python-stanfordnlp.md

-# Ready made pipeline python-spacy
+# Ready made pipeline python-stanfordnlp

+How to install stanfordnlp, how to install models, NOTE: deprecated